What is neutering?

 Also known as desexing, or castration, neutering is the removal of the testes in the male cat, which renders him infertile.

 How much does it cost to neuter a cat?

-It is generally cheaper to neuter a male than spay a female, as the operation itself is much simpler with no invasive surgery required.
-I recently phoned 5 veterinary practices and prices ranged from $100 to $189, with the average cost being $140.75
+It costs less to neuter a male than spay a female, as the procedure is less complicated and invasive.
+I recently phoned five veterinary practices, and prices ranged from $100 to $189, with the average cost being $140.75

-Sometimes animal shelters will have a day where they perform spaying and neutering at a greatly reduced rate, so if cost is a factor, try your local shelters, they may have plans to run such a day in the near future, or speak to your veterinarian, most are willing to discuss payment options.
+Sometimes animal shelters will have a day where they perform spaying and neutering at a significantly reduced rate, so if the price is a factor, try your local shelters, they may have plans to run such a day, or speak to your veterinarian, most are willing to discuss payment options.

 What age should my cat be neutered?

 Vets can neuter cats from 8-10 weeks of age.
-It should definitely be done before your cat is 6 months, as some cats can become sexually active as early as this.
+It should be performed before the cat is six months, as some cats can become sexually active as early 3 – 4 months of age.

 Before the surgery

 As with any anesthetic, fasting is necessary the night before.
-Your veterinarian will give you instructions but it is generally advised to remove food the evening before the operation and water the morning of the operation.
+Your veterinarian will give you instructions, but it is generally advised to remove food the evening before the operation and water the morning of the surgery.

-Many veterinarians recommend performing a pre-op blood panel a few days prior to surgery to check the overall health of your cat.
-It is a very good idea to have this done.
+Many veterinarians recommend performing a pre-op blood panel a few days before surgery to check the overall health of your cat.

 You will need to book your cat into the vet ahead of the surgery.